-As of winter 2010-2011, you could drive past the outer gates and into the park itself on minimally maintained road to the inner gate.
-This shortens the approach significantly.
-In the past you could hire a snowmobile to shuttle you the rest of the way.
-This is currently illegal but still practised by some.
-For the human powered approach begin a 8 mile or so gently rolling ski approach along the un-plowed road.
-Pass a damn and then you can begin skiing on the river itself.
+As of winter 2010-2011, you can drive past the outer gates and into the park itself on minimally maintained road to the inner gate.
+This shortens the approach significantly (31km vs 3.5km).
 You will pass many climbs in route but La Pomme will be noticeable off in the distance on your left.

 On the river below the climb you can look up to scout your approach up the talus, and snowfield.
 There are alternative starts but the main route goes up a tight corner at the top of couloir that cannot really be seen from below.

-Many parties camp below the route upstream a short ways in the woods.
-Also across the river on the road side there is a small designated camping site with a picnic table as well.
+If camping, You'll need to pay the fee and can only camp in designated spots like across the river on the road side there is a small designated camping site with a picnic table as well.